 Quality building maintenance is a key part of a successful business plan.
 When you’re facing an expensive repair in your building, you often ask yourself what you could have done to prevent it.
 Save yourself from the “coulda shoulda woulda” by stopping problems before they happen.
 Read on for preventative quality building maintenance tips that will save time and money.

 Tip #1: Maintain the Heating System

 Unless you live in the tropics, it’s likely that you’ll have to use your heating system in your business for at least a few months out of the year.
-It’s essential that you bring in a professional who knows the ins and outs of your heating system and can make sure everything is in proper working order before you need it.
+It’s essential that you bring in a professional who knows the ins and outs of your heating system.
+This way you can make sure everything is in proper working order before you need it.
 Nothing will stall your business faster than having to shut your doors because it’s too cold to get anything done.

 Tip #2: Change the Air Filters